God Bless the Child (film)

 God Bless the Child is a 1988 drama film, directed by Lary Elikann.
-It depicts the struggle of homelessness and the perpetual cycle of poverty and how it affects people, and tells the story of the sacrifices of a single mother, Theresa Johnson (played by Mare Winningham), in hope of a better life for her daughter, Hillary Johnson (played by Grace Johnston).
+It depicts the struggles and sacrifices of a single mother, Theresa Johnson (played by Mare Winningham), in hope of a better life for her daughter, Hillary (Grace Johnston).

 Plot

 Theresa Johnson is a single mother, who was abandoned by her unemployed husband some time after her daughter, Hillary, was born.
-The two live in a cramped apartment in the inner-city, within walking distance to Hillary's school and Theresa's workplace.
+The two live in a cramped apartment in the inner-city, within walking distance to Hillary's school and a luxury hotel, where Theresa works in housekeeping.
 The occupants of the apartment complex Theresa and her daughter live in are all notified of their eviction due to the city tearing down the apartments.
 Theresa has nowhere to go.
 Theresa clocks out of work early to look for a place for her and her daughter to live, but is fired the next day for leaving early.
 The two go from homeless shelter to homeless shelter, trying to find a place to stay.
 Often they sleep on the streets.
 At one shelter Theresa meets outreach worker Calvin Reed, who finds another place for Theresa to stay, while she receives welfare aid.
 The house is filthy and infested with rats.
 Theresa and Hillary settle into their new home, and the life of their neighboring family, the Watkins, is explored.

 The Watkins are a poor African-American family who live in a house not much different from Theresa and Hillary.
 The father of the family, Raymond Watkins, abandoned the house long ago "because I am worth more to them gone than there" and doesn't pay child support.
 He is deeply hurt by this failure.
 The family receives welfare but can't afford anything other than necessities, and goes hungry during the "fourth week," or the end of the month when most families have run out of food stamps.
 The son, Richard Watkins, hopes to break the cycle of poverty that has plagued their family, by being the first person in their family to graduate from high school.